riccardoferrara/archivio/wp-content/plugins/woo-variation-swatches/README.txt

 3. Click that Type selector to change attribute’s type.
 Besides default options Select and Text, there are more 3 options Color, Image, Button/Label to choose.
 4. Select the suitable type for your attribute and click Save Change/Add attribute
 5. Go back to manage attributes screen.
 Click the cog icon on the right side of attribute to start editing terms.
 6. Start adding new terms or editing exists terms.
-There will be a new option at the end of the form that allows you choose  color from colorpicker, upload image or choose as a button for those terms.
+There will be a new option at the end of the form that allows you to choose color from colorpicker, upload image or choose as a button for those terms.

 = Is it compatible with any kinds of WooCommerce Theme? =